Companhia Geral de Pernambuco e Paraíba

 The General Company of Pernambuco and Paraíba (Companhia Geral de Pernambuco e Paraíba) was a privileged monopoly company created by the Marquis of Pombal in the second half of the 18th century in Portugal.
+It was established along with four other pombaline companies at the time.

-Founded on August 13, 1759, it was intended to control and promote commercial activity with the captaincies of Pernambuco and Paraíba, in the state of Brazil.
+Founded on 13 August 1759, it was intended to promote and control the commercial activity within the captaincies of Pernambuco and Paraíba, in colonial Brazil.
 Maria I of Portugal ended the monopoly at the beginning of the 1780s, in the context of the so-called "Viradeira".